nils-flcz/nils-flcz/README.md

 My work and studies are driven by two main interests:
-- using **data and optimization** to tackle complex systems and problem,
+- using **data and optimization** to tackle complex systems and challenges,
 - supporting the energy transition through **modeling and decision tools**.

 I am currently looking for a **5–6 month end-of-study internship starting April 2026**, ideally at the crossroads of **data and sustainable energy**.